juliusw352/teaclave-trustzone-sdk/README.md

 ## Contributing

-Apache Teaclave™ (incubating) is open source in [The Apache Way](https://www.apache.org/theapacheway/), we aim to create a project that is maintained and owned by the community.
+Apache Teaclave™ is open source in [The Apache Way](https://www.apache.org/theapacheway/), we aim to create a project that is maintained and owned by the community.
 All kinds of contributions are welcome.
 Thanks to our [contributors](https://teaclave.apache.org/contributors/).

-Apache Teaclave™ (incubating) follows the Apache Software Foundation (ASF) model, which does not require `Signed-off-by` or other commit trailers.
+Apache Teaclave™ follows the Apache Software Foundation (ASF) model, which does not require `Signed-off-by` or other commit trailers.
 While such tags (e.g., DCO-style trailers like `Signed-off-by`, `Reviewed-by`) are welcome, they are optional and not enforced.
 Pull requests with or without them are